peer-open-source/xara-docs/source/user/manual/output/nodeRotation.rst

    .. tab:: Python

-      .. py:function:: model.nodeRotation(tag)
+      .. py:method:: Model.nodeRotation(tag)

-         :param model: A Model object
-         :type model: :class:`Model`
+         Return the current rotation at a node.

-         :param int tag: The tag of the :ref:`node`
+         :param int tag: The tag of the :ref:`node` from which to obtain the rotation.

-         :return: A list of four float components of a normalized quaternion representing the rotation of the node.
+         :return: A |list| of four float components of a normalized quaternion representing the rotation of the node.

    .. tab:: Tcl